jxnpass/jxnpass.github.io/index.md

 ## 2: Present Your Data Project as a Linear Process

 Data analysis can be especially tricky, as data projects -- especially those involved in research -- are based on purely investigative developments involving lots of trial and error.
-If you are like me in research, then you likely had a very messy file structure in your repo, and odds are it appears incoherent to viewers.
-You can find yourself diverging into various paths and directions, leading you to dead ends or breakthroughs.
+If you are like me, then you likely have very complex file structures for your projects, and while it makes perfect sense to you, odds are it appears incoherent to viewers.
+For the entire length of your project, you can easily find yourself diverging into various paths and directions, leading you to dead ends or breakthroughs.

 As important as failure is to personal development, employers mainly care about breakthroughs.
-In addition, data science employers want to know if you have the skills to follow through on the entire process of analysis.
-It's best to align your project as following this process under your own perspective, or in other words, as conveying a set of steps that led you to your ultimate findings and discoveries.
+In addition, data science employers want to know if you have the skills to follow through on the entire process of a data science project.
+It's best to align the description of your project as following this process, or in other words, as conveying a set of steps that led you to your ultimate findings and discoveries.

 ![pic8](/pics/datasciprocess.jpeg)

 In your README.md, GitHub Page, or any other form of presentation, consider following these steps in discussing your data project.
 1. Introduction
   * What is the project about?
+  * What were your hypotheses?
 2. Data collection
   * Where is your data from?
   * How was it collected?